Filament formation due to diffusive instabilities in dusty protoplanetary disks: Diffusive Instability

 In the long wavelength limit of $\xi < 1$, we recover our finding for the inviscid case where a power law gradient $\beta_{\text{diff}}<-2$ suffices for instability, if stopping times are sufficiently small: $\tau_\mathrm{s} \ll 1$.
 This is because for small stopping times and at large radial length scales, the destabilizing pressure term dominates over the viscosity terms.

 For large stopping times of $\tau_\mathrm{s} \gg 1$, the explicit drag terms and the pressure term become neglible.
 In this case, the long wavelength limit $\xi < 1$ yields

 The diffusive instability behaves now analogously to the classical viscous instability \citep{ward1981,LinBodenheimer1981}, in that the instability is driven by the density slope of shear viscosity that appears in the azimuthal momentum equation~\eqref{eq:phi_momentum_linearized}.
 If the slope is sufficiently steep, there is a net flux towards density maxima that amplifies the linear perturbation.
 The criterion for the classical viscous instability is given by $\beta_\mathrm{visc} < -1$.
-Our modification in Eq.~\eqref{eq:Sc1_visc_inst_crit} is due to the inclusion of the mass diffusion term in the continuity equation \eqref{eq:continuity_linearized} and the diffusion flux in Eq.~\eqref{eq:phi_momentum_linearized}.
-Both of these terms are always stabilizing, and hence the required viscosity slope for diffusive instability driven by viscosity that operates in the $\tau_\mathrm{s} \gg 1$ limit is steeper than in the classical case.

 It is easy to see in Eq.~\eqref{eq:A0}, that if $\tau_\mathrm{s}\ll 1$, the slope of mass diffusion will dominate, whereas for $\tau_\mathrm{s}\gg 1$, the slope in momentum diffusion will dominate, thus leading to diffusive instability driven by the pressure term and viscosity terms respectively.
 For marginally coupled particles $\tau_\mathrm{s} \sim 1$, the instability can utilize both slopes.
 Because of this, on large scales $\xi \lesssim 1$, if $\beta_\mathrm{diff}$ is sufficiently negative, the system is unstable regardless of stopping time.